Joao4569/ocean-basket-restaurant/README.md

 ***Data flowchart placeholder***

- - My next logical step was to come up with some basic idea of how to organise and store important data in relational databases designed for different user's needs, namely clients and employees in a way that was logical as well as neccessary for the required functionality of the project.
+ - My next logical step was to come up with some basic idea of how to organise and store important data in a model designed for different user's needs, namely clients and employees in a way that was logical as well as neccessary for the required functionality of the project.
 I decided two basic tables were needed, one for storing booking data and another for using some of that data in a usefull manner for various employee's needs.

  ***Data-table flowchart placeholder***

+ - I later decided on using only one totally custom model and adding additional fields to the standard Django Allauth forms for the additional information that I needed.
+This was due to my lack of understanding prior to building this project which was a steep learning curve for me concerning how I viewed Djangos functionality and stucture.

+***Data-table flowchart placeholder revised***

   - And next I had to decide on which technologies to use for the project in order to best suite it's requirements and application, I would have to use multiple languages and a MVC Framework.
 The languages would be HTML, CSS, Javascript and Python, and I chose Django as the Fullstack MVC framework and possibly also make use of Bootstrap for some UX and design features at a later stage.